 The GGMC granted the Omai PL to AGE on April 26, 2019.
 The Company renewed the license for one-year period prior to the April 25, 2022 expiry date.
 The Company was permitted to renew the license for an additional one-year period in 2023 and the GGMC approved the licence renewal on February 24, 2023 for the additional one year period to April 27, 2024.
+The Company is in the process of renewing this license.
 In consideration for the license, Avalon agreed in 2019 to pay the GGMC an aggregate fee of \$4 million to secure the Omai PL and by April 26, 2022 the entire \$4 million had been paid.
-There are potentially aggregate permits overlapping parts of the Company's Omai PL.
+There is one aggregate permit covering a portion of the Omai PL and other aggregate permit applications overlapping other parts of the Company's Omai PL.